R-Yadav123/PersonalWebsite/README.md

 - Include a navigation bar that is included on all your website's pages.
 - Have all text, image(s), links, and/or videos on the page contained within appropriate HTML elements.

-## Extensions
-You can extend your project further by:
-- Creating a "Blog" HTML page that you can use to write blog posts with your readers!
-- Adding accessibility features to your website.

 ## ← index.html

 This is your homepage.
 It should be the first page that you work on.